Guidelines for making an application

 • Societal-environmental research

-Evaluator profiles in arts for the 2023 application call are:
+Evaluator profiles in arts are:

 • Art curating